• Skip to secondary menu

 At What Age are Playdates Important?

 Before the age of 3, playdates are really for the parents.
 Until then, most children have little interest in playing with children of their own age.
-Playdates can often be useful before children start at a preschool as a way of giving them a familiar face before they start but it will depend on the child. my oldest really had no interest in playing with other children until he was 4 but my youngest really enjoyed playdates at 3.
+Playdates can often be useful before children start at a preschool as a way of giving them a familiar face for the first day but it will depend on the child.
+My oldest really had no interest in playing with other children until he was 4 but my youngest really enjoyed playdates at 3.

 While some children enjoy playdates and they can be beneficial, your child isn’t going to be disadvantaged if they don’t do them.